The Future of Festivals

-For instance. where more and more musicians are able to reach their audience via the internet and peer-to-peer networks and downloadsites have swept away the economic basis of the record industry, it might be the moment to ask ourselves what the influence of YouTube and the like will be on film and media festivals.
-More and more young and independent filmmakers turn to the internet and YouTube specially.
-Are these artists liberating themselves from the iron claw of curators and festival programmers?
-Are they becomming truely independent or are they delivering themselves to a commerce driven pool of mediocracy?
-Where the internet will continue to develop itself as a platform for the presentation of moving images, both commercial and off-stream its time for festivals to redefine their off-line and online strategies.
+For instance. where more and more musicians are able to reach their audience via the inter net and peertopeer networks and download sites have swept away the economic basis of the record industry, it might be the moment to ask ourselves what the influence of YouTube and the like will be on film and media festivals.
+More and more young and independent filmmakers turn to the internet and YouTube especially.
+Are these artists liberating themselves from the harness of curators and festival programmers?
+Are they becom ming truly independent or are they delivering themselves to a commerce-driven pool of mediocracy?
+Where the internet will continue to develop itself as a platform for the presentation of moving images, both commercial and offstream its time for festivals to redefine their offline and online strategies.

 Moderation: Chris Keulemans